tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 >> That works, but if Sam is required after the fusion, why hasn't AL killed them by the time they fight Luke?
 >
 >He assumes they're dead by virtue of no longer having a SOUL in them?
+>
+>> But isn't Sam required to be at the fight with Luke for your ending to be able to take place?
+Then AL would have to do the SOUL fusing, Orb transferring and Staff making all right before the fight.
+Or Sam just plays dead for a really long time and AL is like "someone should really come get rid of this corpse its been here for 2 weeks.
+I wont do it though."

 S:
 >> I guess you really like the BFS 10000, huh.
 It certainly looks cool enough!
 >
 >You mean because I already changed the name everywhere?
 It automatically updated when I changed the name of the file, which was my intent.
 (Didn't want to bother with Atom, so I just added an alias and searched for the unlinked mentions.)
 I think it's a more fitting name than SOUL AMPLIFIER, since it basically is a Big Fucking SOUL.
+>
+>> No_no_hes_got_a_point.gif

 S:
 >> I like the idea of AL going shopping at the black market (the owl house flavour) and just finding some of his cursed artifacts.
 This should be implemented.